esl/mq-summit-page/_participants/simon-johnson.md

 ---
 name: Simon Johnson
 pic_url: "/assets/images/speakers/Simon_Johnson.png"
-tagline: "Principal Engineer, Office of the CTO @ HiveMQ · MQTT-SN Technical Committee Chair"
+tagline: "Distinguished Engineer, HiveMQ | Chair & Editor, OASIS MQTT Technical Committee"
 linkedin: in/simon-mqtt

 ---
-Simon Johnson is a member of the OASIS MQTT Technical Committee and Chair of the MQTT-SN subcommittee, where he leads standardization of MQTT’s variant for constrained devices.
-As Principal Engineer at HiveMQ, he drives strategic development efforts for scalable, interoperable IoT infrastructure.
-Simon has played a pivotal role in shaping the MQTT ecosystem through open source contributions and community engagement, particularly around sensor networks and industrial messaging.
-With nearly two decades of experience in embedded systems, protocols, and IIoT architecture, Simon is recognised for bridging deep technical insight with real-world industrial implementation.
+Simon Johnson is a Distinguished Engineer at HiveMQ and a leading contributor to the evolution of MQTT and industrial IoT.
+With more than 20 years of experience building connected and distributed systems, Simon serves as Co-Chair & Editor of the OASIS MQTT Technical Committee, helping shape the future of one of the world’s most widely adopted IoT messaging standards.
+At HiveMQ, Simon works at the intersection of Industrial IoT, distributed systems and Agentic AI, exploring how trusted real-time data architectures can enable the next generation of intelligent and autonomous industrial systems.